brunorg21/b-blog-api/README.md

 # Related study projects

-The primary focus of this project is to enhance my skills in implementing a message broker, specifically using **Kafka**, and leveraging **Redis** for efficient data caching.
+The primary focus of this project is to enhance my skills in implementing **Redis** for efficient data caching.
 Through this application, I aim to deepen my understanding of asynchronous communication patterns, improve data processing performance, and optimize the overall architecture for scalability and reliability.

 ## Features